jhumelsine/jhumelsine.github.io/table-of-contents.md

 * [Approval Testing - A Test Strategy for those who are reluctant to try Test-Driven Development](https://jhumelsine.github.io/2025/04/02/approval-testing.html) - A testint strategy that's in the intersection of Unit Testing and Characterization Testing
 * [Mastering Time in Software Testing - Strategies for Temporal Behavior Verification](https://jhumelsine.github.io/2025/04/08/time-lord.html) - Become a Time Lord and control time in your tests
 * [Humble Objects - Designing Code You Don’t Hate Testing](https://jhumelsine.github.io/2025/04/14/humble-object.html) - A pattern to help test code that's difficult to test
-* [Test Layers: From Unit to System - Building Confidence with the Right Tests at the Right Level](https://jhumelsine.github.io/2025/06/23/test-layers.html) - There's more to testing than Unit Tests.
+* [Test Layers: From Unit to System - Building Confidence with the Right Tests at the Right Level](https://jhumelsine.github.io/2025/06/23/test-layers.html) - There's more to testing than Unit Tests
-* [Consumer-Driven Contract Testing - Giving the consumer exactly what they asked for](https://jhumelsine.github.io/2025/07/14/cdc-testing.html) - When the Consumer supplies the Test Specifications to its Provider.
+* [Consumer-Driven Contract Testing - Giving the consumer exactly what they asked for](https://jhumelsine.github.io/2025/07/14/cdc-testing.html) - When the Consumer supplies the Test Specifications to its Provider

 See: [Automated Testing AI Agent](https://notebooklm.google.com/notebook/cdead562-a40d-4f5c-84cb-4368812f4347?_gl=1*uicl85*_ga*NjM2MjkwMzI5LjE3NDg1MzE4MjM.*_ga_W0LDH41ZCB*czE3NDg2Mjk1NzckbzMkZzAkdDE3NDg2Mjk1NzckajYwJGwwJGgw)